jacegu/coconut/README.md

 will default to `:development`.

-If your ecosystem uses something that is not RACK based you can specify how Coconut needs to find out the environment with the `take_environment_from` method (See the *Specifying how the environment should be found* section on *Application* under *Coconut Anatomy*).
+If your ecosystem uses something that is not RACK based you can specify how Coconut should find out the environment with the `environment` method on the **Application** level
+(See the *Specifying how the environment should be found* section on *Application* under *Coconut Anatomy*).

 ## Coconut Anatomy
-Coconut is composed of **three different parts**:
+Coconut is composed of **3 different parts**:

 ### 1) Application
-Application is the top level block of Coconut.
+*Application is the top level block* of Coconut.
 It's composed of the configuration of the *Assets* your application has.
-It may also contain information about where Coconut should look for configuration files and how it should find out which environment the application is running on.
+It may also contain information about where Coconut should look for *Asset* configuration files and how it should find out which environment the application is running on.

+You will enter this block when you call the `Coconut.configure` method passing in your application's namespace.

 ```ruby
 require 'coconut'